 Now let’s look at another example of a similar problem, their statistics section.

 All looks fine.
 Looks like there are two buttons here that I can interact with.
 That’s what I thought, until I saw my cursor change as I hovered over the certain areas in the section.

 That’s interactable?
 Every one of the names of the states are?
 When you click into any of them, it turns out that they bring you into statistics dedicated to that state.
 So they’re links.
 I can hear you say, “Wait, when you hover over a link, there’s usually a little indicator from the browser telling you where this link will bring you.
 Is that showing up?”
 Nope.

 If you’re wondering what this indicator looks like, at least on this browser I’m using, here’s an example from the same page.

 Incidentally, this is the context menu when I right-click on the name of the state.

 Also, there are users who cannot use a mouse, and they generally rely heavily on the keyboard to navigate websites.
-In particular, for the unaware, you can continually hit the Tab key to cycle through each link and button, and hit Enter to trigger the click action on the item (Note: This differs across browsers on different operating systems.
+In particular, you can continually hit the Tab key to cycle through each link and button, and hit Enter to trigger the click action on the item.
+(Note: This differs across browsers on different operating systems.
 In particular, it’s not the default on macOS.
-See this article from the A11y Project on how to enable this feature on your browser of choice.).
+See this article from the A11y Project on how to enable this feature on your browser of choice.)
 Out of the many links and buttons on the website, only a handful of them are selectable by this action.
 None of the links in the navigation menu were selectable through Tab-cycling.